North Lawndale, Chicago: White flight and disinvestment

-Writer Jonathan Kozol devotes a chapter of Savage Inequalities: Children in America's Schools (1991) to North Lawndale.
-He notes that a local resident called it "an industrial slum without the industry."
-At the time, it had "one bank, one supermarket, 48 state lottery agents ... and 99 licensed bars."
-According to the 1980 census, 58 percent of men and women 17 and older had no jobs.
+Jonathan Kozol devoted a chapter of Savage Inequalities: Children in America’s Schools (1991) to North Lawndale, describing the neighborhood as "an industrial slum without the industry".
+He noted that at the time the area had limited financial and retail infrastructure, including one bank and one supermarket, alongside numerous lottery agents and bars.

-In 1986, the Steans Family Foundation was founded to concentrate on grantmaking and programs in North Lawndale.
-In the 1990s, the foundation noted signs of revitalization, "including a new shopping plaza and some new housing" associated with Homan Square, stabilization of the declining population, and a rise in new residents, mostly Hispanic.
-They constituted 4.5% of the population.
+In 1986, the Steans Family Foundation was established to focus grantmaking and programming efforts in North Lawndale.
+During the 1990s, the foundation reported early signs of stabilization and revitalization, including new housing and a shopping plaza associated with the Homan Square development.
+While the overall population continued to decline, new residents—primarily Hispanic—accounted for a growing share of the population, reaching approximately 4.5%.

-According to Charles Leeks, director of NHS, North Lawndale has the greatest concentration of greystones in the city.
-In late 2004, the City of Chicago enacted "The Historic Chicago Greystone Initiative" to promote the preservation of the neighborhood's greystone structures.
+According to Charles Leeks, director of NHS, North Lawndale contains the largest concentration of greystone buildings in Chicago.
+In late 2004, the City of Chicago launched the Historic Chicago Greystone Initiative to promote the preservation of these structures.